-You can rent tubes, buy souvenirs or get a snack at the concession stand at the beginning of the boardwalk at the far end of the parking lot.
+You can rent tubes or get a snack at the concession stand along the boardwalk.

 Get there early during summer or you could get locked out, especially on weekends.
 Saturdays and Sundays on hot, sunny days often see capacity crowds.

-Blue Spring Run and the St. John’s River provide a wilderness environment for paddling.
+Blue Spring Run and the St. John’s River provide an outstanding wilderness environment for paddling.

-The adventurous can paddle upriver into the scenic Wekiva River basin or to Hontoon Island State Park, where you’ll find 12 primitive campsites, 40 boat slips for boat campers, and six rustic, one-room cabins with bunk beds, a ceiling fan, a single electric outlet and screened porch.
+The adventurous can paddle upriver to Hontoon Island State Park, where you’ll find 12 primitive campsites, 40 boat slips for boat campers, and six rustic, one-room cabins with bunk beds, a ceiling fan, a single electric outlet and screened porch.
+(You must reserve ahead.)

 Camping and cabins at Blue Spring State Park

-There are a total of 51 campsites, $24 per night, and six two-bedroom cabins, which rent for $95 per night.
-A $6.70 reservation fee applies to each booing.
+There are 51 campsites, $24 per night, and six two-bedroom cabins, which rent for $95 per night.
+A $6.70 reservation fee applies to each booking.